stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 the ancient masonry.
 Though there were fewer visible blocks here than where we had started, I felt sure that there must be a vast abundance beneath the surface.
-The ground was less level than at our camp, and the prevailing high winds now and then piled the sand into fantastic temporary hillocks&mdash;exposing some traces of the elder stones while it covered other traces.
+The ground was less level than at our camp, and the prevailing high winds now and then piled the sand into fantastic temporary hillocks--exposing some traces of the elder stones while it covered other traces.
 I was queerly anxious to have the excavations extend to this territory, yet at the same time dreaded what might be revealed.
-Obviously, I was getting into a rather bad state&mdash;all the worse because I could not account for it.
+Obviously, I was getting into a rather bad state--all the worse because I could not account for it.

   An indication of my poor nervous health can be gained from my response to an